majordomo/majordomo/README.md

 ## Install

 After cloning this repository you should import all projects into your workspace.
 This will result in some errors because there are files missing.
-You need to generated that missing files:
+You need to generate that missing files:

 - Open *de.altimos.mdsd.majordomo\model\majordomo.genmodel* and choose "Generate All" from root element's context menu.
 - Execute the MWE2 Workflow file *GenerateMajordomoDSL.mwe2* located in *de.altimos.mdsd.majordomo.dsl\src\de\altimos\mdsd\majordomo\dsl\GenerateMajordomoDsl.mwe2*